 Lithium-rich brines in Devonian-age oil and gas reservoirs underlie PRISM's Clear Hills permits supported by several regional studies and government reports.
 The company is currently evaluating the formation brines to determine the most effective method to extract, concentrate and refine the lithium into battery-grade lithium carbonate for use in rechargeable batteries for electric automobiles and consumer products.
 PRISM has aligned itself with a Canadian water processing company with expertise in the rapid and real-time extraction of impurities from water including minerals such as lithium.

-After successful preliminary tests revealed the efficient concentration of lithium from a reservoir brine sample on PRISM's permit using the leading-edge patented technology, the company quadrupled its permit-holdings in the Peace Region and now hold a 100% undivided interest in 1.88 million acres, the largest contiguous block of metallic and industrial mineral permits held in Alberta today.
+After successful preliminary tests revealed the efficient concentration of lithium from a reservoir brine sample on PRISM's permit using the leading-edge patented technology, the company quadrupled its permit-holdings in the Peace Region and now hold a 100% undivided interest in 1.91 million acres (776,322 hectares), the largest contiguous block of metallic and industrial mineral permits held in Alberta today.
 Further feasibility work on PRISM's lithium potential will be conducted throughout 2018 including a technology demonstration pilot.

 In conjunction with HATCH Associates, the company conducted an extensive research and development program to fine-tune and scale a novel process – dubbed as the HICS Process – for upgrading oolitic ironstone into high-grade iron metallics to be sold as alternative iron units into the US steel industry or to support steel production in western Canada.
 Further commercialization work will be conducted after carbonyl iron powder operations commence, anticipated in 2020.